 Welcome to Immaculate Heart College.

 Immaculate Heart College is an Independent, co-educational school, teaching the Catholic Faith.
 Commencing in 2012, the College is now taking enrollments up to Year 12.
 The school is located in the idyllic setting of Lower Chittering, surrounded by a peaceful and harmonious natural environment.

 The College expanded to a Secondary School with classes beginning in 2017.
 This will allow our students to experience a K-12 education at Immaculate Heart College.

-The catchment area for the College is quite large and can provide buses for students who live in Bullsbrook, Muchea, Gingin, Bindoon, West Toodyay and of course the regions of Chittering.
+The catchment area for the College is quite large and the College can provide buses for students who live in Bullsbrook, Muchea, Gingin, Bindoon, West Toodyay and of course the regions of Chittering.

 Enrolments are now being taken for all year groups up to Year 11.